F. J. Hartley: Military service

+Peace activist
-His later ministry included Murrumbeena, then Oakleigh in 1946, and Newport in 1951.

-He came to public attention in 1950 when he, Rev. Victor James, of the Unitarian Church, and the Presbyterian Rev. A. M. Dickie, founded the Democratic Rights Council, formed to protest against mooted amendments to the Crimes Act, which would have denied access of named (in this case communist) organizations to forums of public discussion.
+His later ministry included Murrumbeena, then Oakleigh in 1946, and Newport in 1951.He came to public attention in 1950 when he, Rev. Victor James, of the Unitarian Church, and the Presbyterian Rev. A. M. Dickie, founded the Democratic Rights Council, formed to protest against mooted amendments to the Crimes Act, which would have denied access of named (in this case communist) organizations to forums of public discussion.
 Hartley, who was at pains to point out that his involvement was as a member of the DRC, not of the church, was elected president of the organization, which by June 1950 had 107,000 members.
 The three were not new to controversy — they were among the 26 clergy involved in a 1949 protest for freedom of speech when the Melbourne City Council came close to banning one John Rodgers, director of Australia-Soviet House from holding a meeting in the Melbourne Town Hall, and efforts by the RSL to disrupt such events.

 Dubbed the "peace parsons" they were also involved in the founding of the Australian Peace Council, a fore-runner of the Campaign for Nuclear Disarmament, and tainted with accusations as Communist fellow-travellers.

 In 1955 he was appointed superintendent of the Prahran Methodist Mission, and was involved in other practical charitable institutions, notably Meals on Wheels, Homes for the Aged, Somers Youth Camp and the Tyabb Training Farm.

 He was, with Rev. Alf Dickie, a recipient of the 1965 Joliot-Curie gold medal by the World Peace Council.

 He died in Prahran, Victoria and his body cremated at Springvale.